 Philosophy

-Over the centuries the figure of the architect has undergone a series of important modifications.
+Over the centuries, the role of the architect has undergone a series of significant transformations.

-It is as if there was a tendency, in this part of the world, to see the activity of the architect as a direct legacy of the workshops of the master’s active at the dawn of Modernity, i.e. in the Renaissance.
+It is as if, in this part of the world, there were still a tendency to view the architect’s work as a direct legacy of the workshops of the master builders active at the dawn of Modernity—that is, during the Renaissance.

 "Cogito ergo sum"